 - disorientation

-Alcohol withdrawal and benzodiazepine withdrawal (e.g. Xanax detox) can be very dangerous.
-If you have a drug abuse problem, seek medical advice before stopping any type of drug all at once.
+Alcohol withdrawal and benzodiazepine withdrawal (e.g., Xanax detox) can be very dangerous.
+If you are experiencing a substance use disorder, seek medical advice before stopping any type of drug all at once.

 Timeline For Strattera Detox